 By Kevin Hinton

-Tour players spend a lot of time practicing their pre-shot routines for exact situations like this.
+Tour players spend a lot of time practicing their pre-shot routines for exact situations like the Ryder Cup.
 Some even time their routines with a stopwatch and practice maintaining that timing.
-While the time they spend analyzing a particular shot may vary, when they actually "walk" into the ball, it takes about the same amount of time for them to execute the shot.
+While the time they spend analyzing a putt may vary, when they actually "walk" into the ball, it takes about the same amount of time for them to hit the putt.
 Average golfers tend to (1) not have a routine at all, or (2) change the timing of it depending on the importance of the situation.
-People often speed up or slow down considerably when encountering a crucial shot...most slow down.
-Having said this...I.K.
-Kim seemed to do everything right, she just missed.
+People often speed up or slow down (most slow down) considerably as their nerves kick in.
+Having said this, sometimes you do everything right and just miss.
+However, at least you'll know you fully committed to your routine, which is at least half the battle.